Jeb4dev/VoteApp/readme.md

 [Live Demo](https://jeb-voteapp.herokuapp.com/)

 VoteApp is simple online voting web app made for pc, mobile browsing will not be great.
-This was made as part of the weekly programming challenge hosted by [DevJam](https://discord.gg/CCJvVD3Edr).
+This was made as part of the weekly programming challenge hosted by [DevJam].
 The project was made for learning purposes.

 ## Features